What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 In this guide, you’ll learn everything you need to know about cryptocurrencies and how to invest in crypto assets.

 What’s the definition of cryptocurrency?

-A cryptocurrency’s main objectives are to secure financial transactions, control the creation of additional units, and verify the transfer of assets.
+A cryptocurrency’s main objective is to secure financial transactions, control the creation of additional units, and verify the transfer of assets.

 What is cryptocurrency?

 New kinds of cryptocurrencies are constantly being created to serve different purposes.
-Most of the cryptocurrencies that are described below fall into the category of permissionless blockchains.
+Most of the cryptocurrencies that are described below run on permissionless, public blockchains.

-A cryptocurrency is a unit of account on a blockchain, which is like a massive ledger.
+A cryptocurrency is a unit of account on a blockchain, which is like a massive digital ledger.